kyma-project/examples/prometheus/README.md

 ## Overview

-The Kyma monitoring stack often brings limited configuration options in contrast to the upstream [`kube-prometheus-stack`](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack) chart.
+The Kyma monitoring stack brings limited configuration options in contrast to the upstream [`kube-prometheus-stack`](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack) chart.
 Modifications might be reset at the next upgrade cycle.

-As an alternative, you can install the upstream chart with all customization options parallel.
+As an alternative, you can install the upstream chart with all customization options in parallel.
 This tutorial outlines how to set up such installation in co-existence to the Kyma monitoring stack.

 > **CAUTION:**
 - This tutorial describes a basic setup that you should not use in production.
 Typically, a production setup needs further configuration, like optimizing the amount of data to scrape and the required resource footprint of the installation.
 To achieve qualities like [high availability](https://prometheus.io/docs/introduction/faq/#can-prometheus-be-made-highly-available), [scalability](https://prometheus.io/docs/introduction/faq/#i-was-told-prometheus-doesnt-scale), or [durable long-term storage](https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage), you need a more advanced setup.